evandroagnes/cryptocurrencies-trading/README.md

 **Create user configuration:**

-Create a .cfg file named `config.yml` based on `config.yml.example`, then update with your own data.
+Create a config file named `config.yml` based on `config.yml.example`, then update with your own data.
 The configuration file consists of the following fields:

 - params: